Count Function in VBA Excel

 VBA Count Example #1

-Let write the code on your own to apply this COUNT function.
+Let write the code on your own to apply this COUNT function in excel vba.

 Step 1: Start the macro by starting the Sub procedure.